torrid/pyku/README.md

 sudo su - $USER 				# relogin with new group env. sudo kubeadm init --pod-network-cidr=10.10.0.0/16 --ignore-preflight-errors=NumCPU,Mem
 # !!!
 Opening the permissions for the kubelet certificate to the kube group.
 # !!!
-I would rather ask a Kubernetes Guru if that's the right idea.
+I would rather ask a Kubernetes Guru for enlightenment on that.
 sudo chgrp kube /var/lib/kubelet/pki/kubelet*pem sudo chmod g+r /var/lib/kubelet/pki/kubelet*pem
 mkdir -p ~/.kube